themaryzhu/kirbydrop/proposal.md

+*Note: this was the bare bones initial proposal we came up with, which changed significantly through the course of the project's development

 Here is a suggested outline for your proposal.
 You don't need to follow this outline, but it may help you focus your project.